NewtonCosta/soapui-groovy-scripting/README.md

 # Soapui Groovy Scripting
-_An collection of API test scripting with Groovy in SoapUI_
+_An collection of API test scripting with SoapUI Groovy Scripting_

 Enjoy 👍